 STEM Magazines are now the world’s most read educator STEM resources in 71 countries and 47 U.S. States.
 STEM Magazines are monthly electronic subscription publications available to individual schools, districts or custom state versions with unlimited electronic distribution.

-The diversity of authors is one of STEM Magazines strongest facets.
+The diversity of authors and professions are one of STEM Magazines strongest facets.
 Professors from MIT, Ga.
-Tech, UCLA, NASA, national and local government, as well as private industry, give deep value to articles used in the classroom.
-Industry professional offer a current glimpse into today’s needs and potential future considerations as we prepare our students for their career paths.
-Hence the need for curiosity by students.
-Foremost, the educator must know how to generate curiosity by remaining curious themselves.
+Tech, UCLA, NASA, national and local government, as well as private industry, give deep value to articles and influence used in the classroom.
+Industry professionals offer a current glimpse into today’s needs and potential future considerations as we prepare our students for their career paths; hence the need for curiosity by students.
+The educator must know how to generate curiosity by remaining curious themselves.
 Once curious, both educator and student need to investigate…. explore the known while imagining the unknown.
-Curiosity that leads to investigation often results in imagination that leads to innovation, the final application.
+Curiosity that leads to investigation often results in imagination that leads to innovation, and then a final application.

-That being said, STEM Magazine hopes to trigger that curiosity in search of innovation resulting in solutions to global problems as well as rewarding careers for students.
+STEM Magazine hopes to trigger that curiosity in search of innovation, resulting in solutions to global problems as well as rewarding careers for students.